splunk/mltk-algo-contrib/README.md

 There are two ways to do this.

 ### Manual copying

 You can simple copy the following directories under src:
   * bin
   * default
   * metadata

-  under:
+to:
   * ${SPLUNK_HOME}/etc/apps/SA_mltk_contrib_app (you will need to create the directory first):

 OR